-No-one forgets their first African safari; the dawn game drives and bush sundowners, Big Five sightings and star-filled evenings around the campfire.
-It’s an adventure like no other.
-Planning your dream safari, however, can be an overwhelming task.
-From choosing which country to visit and wardrobe to pack there’s a lot to consider, so start with these expert tips for bringing your first ever African safari to life.
+Planning it, however, can be an overwhelming task.
+From choosing which country to visit and wardrobe to pack there’s a lot to consider, so start with these expert tips for bringing your African safari to life.

-A Little Safari history
+A little safari history

 Many of these pioneers incorporated hunting into their expeditions, like Denys Finch Hatton of Out of Africa fame, who laid the blueprint for the Kenyan safari in the 1920s.
 Fortunately, as wildlife protection moved to the forefront in the 1970s, many African countries banned hunting and set up national parks to preserve their natural treasures instead.
 Today, most safaris have a conservation-based ethos that combines eco-friendly luxury with ethical wildlife and cultural experiences.